Skip to main content

 Three major SEO platforms published comprehensive research on AI Overview traffic impact:

-The consistent finding: AI Overviews reduce CTR by 20-40% on average for affected queries.
-Position 1 results that historically received 28-35% CTR now see 15-25% CTR when an AI Overview appears.
+The consistent finding across studies: AI Overviews reduce CTR by 30-65% for affected queries.
+Position 1 results that historically received 28% CTR now see 19% CTR when an AI Overview appears.
 For CTR patterns by position, see CTR Analysis: Rankings vs Click-Through Rates.

 Why the Numbers Vary